metablaster/WindowsFirewallRuleset/README.md

 5. Click on either `Inbound` or `Outbound` node to view and manage the rules you applied with Powershell script.

-# Applying individual rulesets
+## Applying individual rulesets

 If you want to apply only specific rules there are 2 ways to do this:

 1. Execute `SetupFirewall.ps1` and hit enter only for rulesets you want, otherwise type `N` and hit enter to skip current ruleset.

 2. Inside powershell navigate to folder containing the ruleset script you want, and execute individual Powershell script.

-3. You may want to run `SetupProfile.ps1` to apply default firewall behavior if it's not set already, or you can do it manually in GPO.
+3. You may want to run `SetupProfile.ps1` to apply default firewall behavior if it's not set already, or you can do it manually in GPO but with limited power.
+"limited power" means `SetupProfile.ps1` configures some firewall parameters which can't be adjusted in firewall GUI.

 In both cases the script will delete all of the existing rules that match the rule group (if any), and load the rules from script into Local Group Policy.

-# Deleting rules
+## Deleting rules

 At the moment the easiest way is to select all the rules you want to delete in Local Group Policy, right click and delete.